starknet-io/starknet.js/www/docs/guides/signature.md

 ## Sign and verify following EIP712

 Previous examples are valid for an array of numbers.
 In case of more complex structure of object, you have to work in the spirit of [EIP 712](https://eips.ethereum.org/EIPS/eip-712).
-This json structure has 4 mandatory items : `types`, `primaryType`, `domain` and `message`.
+This json structure has 4 mandatory items: `types`, `primaryType`, `domain` and `message`.
 These items are designed to be able to be an interface with a wallet.
-At sign request, the wallet will display :
+At sign request, the wallet will display:
-- `message` will be displayed at the bottom of the wallet display, showing clearly (not in hexa) the message to sign.
+- `message` will be displayed at the bottom of the wallet display, showing clearly (not in hex) the message to sign.
 Its structure has to be in accordance with the type listed in `primaryType`, defined in `types`.
 - `domain` will be shown above the message.
 Its structure has to be in accordance with `StarkNetDomain`.

 The prefefined types that you can use :